Brandon-Spitler/Spitler_CSCI22_FinalProject/README.md

 curl downloader for players im still working on this i dont know if ill have it up and running anytime soon however a strut of positions that contains vector of sports so that you can separate out players better from which stats they will have and which stat they wont have

+main funtions printed out by menu and what they do

 libraries used
 iostream
 vector